stoyanov787/my_notes/README.md

 Features:

-   - Creating an account using a unique name and password
+   - Creating an account using a unique name, password and email

-   - Saving notes with email reminder
+   - Saving notes with an email reminder

 The project is developed using Flask, MYSQL - SQLAlchemy (ORM).
 The architecture is MVC.